chmouel/tektonbundle/README.md

 Full help of the CLI is :

 ```
-usage: tektonbundle [-h] directory [parameters [parameters ...]]
+usage: tektonbundle [-h] [--skip-inlining SKIP_INLINING] directory [parameters [parameters ...]]

 positional arguments:
   directory             Directory where to get all the yaml files.
   parameters            Add parameters to pass to templates.

 optional arguments:
   -h, --help            show this help message and exit
+  --skip-inlining SKIP_INLINING
+                        Skip inlining these tasks, you can add many of them separated by a comma.
 ```

 ## Description